Mass Rapid Transit (Singapore): Safety

-Operators and authorities have stated that numerous measures had been taken to ensure the safety of passengers, and SBS Transit publicised the safety precautions on the driverless North East line before and after its opening.
+Operators and authorities have stated that numerous measures had been taken to ensure the safety of passengers, and SBS Transit publicised the safety precautions on the driverless North East Line before and after its opening.
 Safety campaign posters are highly visible in trains and stations, and the operators frequently broadcast safety announcements to passengers and to commuters waiting for trains.
 Fire safety standards are consistent and equivalent with the guidelines of the National Fire Protection Association in the United States.

 Full-height platform screen doors were already installed in underground stations since 1987, supplied by Westinghouse.
 There were calls for platform screen doors to be installed at elevated stations after several incidents in which passengers were killed by oncoming trains when they fell onto the railway tracks at elevated stations.
 The authorities initially rejected such calls by casting doubts over functionality and concerns about the high installation costs.
 Nevertheless, the LTA reversed its decision and made plans to install half-height platform screen doors in all elevated stations on 25 January 2008.
 The first platform screen doors by ST Electronics were installed at Jurong East, Pasir Ris, and Yishun stations in 2009 under trials to test their feasibility.

 By 14 March 2012, all elevated stations have been retrofitted with the doors and are operational.
 These doors prevent suicides and unauthorised access to restricted areas.
-Under the Rapid Transit Systems Act, acts such as smoking, eating or drinking in stations and trains, the misuse of emergency equipment and trespassing on the railway tracks are illegal, with penalties ranging from fines to imprisonment.